Explore FWM @ Home

 Printmaking is integral to FWM’s history and remains a vital part of our mission.
-While away from the Museum, our staff is taking this opportunity to revisit past FWM projects and ways of seeing through the Print As series.
-In a recent post highlighting the work of Will Stokes Jr., FWM Curator Karen Patterson shared her take on print as kinship.
+While away from the museum, our staff is taking this opportunity to revisit past FWM projects and ways of seeing through the Print As series.
+In a post highlighting the work of Will Stokes Jr., FWM Curator Karen Patterson shared her take on print as kinship.

 As an alternative to on-site offerings, our Education team is developing the Print, Process, and Purpose Learning Series.
-These online lessons, available starting in May, include topics such as Drawing for Pattern Design, Singular Image to Endless Pattern, Color for Feeling, Home Printmaking Processes, and Projects for Print.
-Check back for updates on our Learning Resources page.
+These online lessons include topics such as Drawing for Pattern Design, Singular Image to Endless Pattern, Color for Feeling, and Projects for Print.
+Visit the Museum Shop for details.

 FWM’s public programming has also shifted to host online offerings.
 Recent events include an artist talk with upcoming Artist-in-Residence Rose B. Simpson, and a conversation exploring the work of featured artist Lorna Simpson with FWM Curator Karen Patterson and Peter Barberie, Curator of Photographs at the Philadelphia Museum of Art.
-Register on Eventbrite; confirmation will include login information for the Zoom session.
-Free for FWM and PMA members.
+Visit our YouTube channel to view past conversations and check out our Events page for what’s on deck.

 While our galleries are closed, we’re presenting an inside look at the process behind our exhibitions with a series of interviews featuring FWM Artists-in-Residence.